vohai2003/hdp_data_tutorials/tutorials/hdf/sam-trucking-iot-on-hdf/tutorial-2.md

 Click OK to confirm configuration.

-Connect ViolationEvents processor to Kafka Sink 2 (ToViolationEvents).
+Connect FilterNormalEvents processor to Kafka Sink 2 (ToDataJoined).
 Configure the processor with the following property values:

 | KAFKA SINK 2  | Properties     |
 | :------------- | :------------- |